-A communication protocol will provide guidance between the Agency and identified points of contact representing key resource management groups in the estuary for the implementation of the Outlet Channel Management Plan during the management period (May 15 - October 15).
+A communication protocol will provide guidance between Sonoma Water and identified points of contact representing key resource management groups in the estuary for the implementation of the Outlet Channel Management Plan during the management period (May 15 - October 15).
+This communication protocol will be reviewed prior to the beginning of each lagoon management season at the meeting to review and update the annual Adaptive Management Plan.
 Primary and alternative points of contact have been identified for each of the key resource management groups.
-These parties, which together are hereafter referred to as the "Team", include: Sonoma County Water Agency, NOAA National Marine Fisheries Service, California Department of Fish and Wildlife, and California State Parks.
-A list of contacts for these groups is shown in Table 6.
+These parties, which together are hereafter referred to as the "Team", include: Sonoma Water, NOAA National Marine Fisheries Service, California Department of Fish and Wildlife, and California State Parks.
+A list of contacts for these groups is shown in Table 7.